Blog

 What AppSource is, and why publish there

-AppSource is Microsoft’s storefront for business applications.
-A listing gives you reach, credibility and a self-service install path straight into a customer’s SaaS environment — no manual deployment, no per-tenant hand-holding.
+AppSource is Microsoft’s public marketplace where Business Central customers discover, trial and install third-party apps.
+A listing gives you reach, credibility and a self-service install path straight into a customer’s SaaS environment: no manual deployment, no per-tenant hand-holding.

 The journey at a high level